 The apps we feature are recommended for iPhone, iPad and Android mobiles and tablets.
 These may come in mobile sportsbooks or dedicated apps in the App Store or Google Play store.
 Follow our State by State guide to find where you can bet in your state.

-More and more states have online sports betting now, below you will find the best app for your state (This is based on your IP when visiting this site)
+More and more states have online sports betting now, below you will find the best app for your state.

 New Jersey is already up and running to accommodate US sports betting apps at venues and remotely throughout state lines.
 There are a number of casinos and bookmakers who already have their offerings live and available to bet on.
 You can check out which betting companies are currently open for online wagering from our New Jersey guide below.